rse/deepgram-cli/README.md

 This is a small Node.js-based Command-Line Interface (CLI) for converting Voice to Text with the excellent Deepgram API.
-It can be used to generate plain text output or WebVTT or SRT caption/subtitle outputs.
+It can be used to generate plain text output or WebVTT/SRT caption/subtitle outputs.

 Installation
 ------------